When I was diagnosed with colorectal cancer, I knew instinctively that I had to commit to a diet change. Only which diet?

 No Junk Food

-So we ate staples: bread, meat, dairy, potatoes, and veggies and fruit when available or canned.
+So we ate staples: bread, meat, dairy, potatoes, veggies, and fruit when available or canned.
 Maybe not the healthiest diet out there, but definitely local and seasonal, and not at all or only minimally processed.
 That’s what I grew up on, heritage foods.

 Dilemmas of a Health Conscious Foodie